Russia and Belarus’ union programs to be implemented in couple of years — top diplomat

 MOSCOW, January 26. /TASS/.
-The implementation of some 28 programs of the Union State of Russia and Belarus will take about two or three years, this is going to be an essential step in promoting integration, Russian Foreign Minister Sergey Lavrov said during a plenary session of the State Duma (lower house) on Wednesday.
+The implementation of some 28 programs of the Union State of Russia and Belarus will take about two or three years, and will be a key step in promoting integration, Russian Foreign Minister Sergey Lavrov said during a plenary session of the State Duma (lower house) on Wednesday.

 "Currently, the main priority, as both the presidents and the governments of the two countries said, is to implement 28 union programs, which is, in general, an essential and radical step forward in promoting integration.
 I know that my colleagues in the government and their Belarusian counterparts are actively engaged in their implementation," the Russian foreign minister noted.